 Seven to ten castrated bulls are lined up in a row by the men of the tribe and smeared with dung in order to make them slippery.
 In the midst of an electric atmosphere and a cacophony of bells and horns, the man must leap up onto, and run over, the several-deep row of cattle 4 times without falling.

 If he falls, he fails the ceremony and must try again in a year’s time.
 If the man is blind or disabled in some way, he will be assisted in doing this by other tribe members.

 Once a man passes the test, he is blessed and has an animal skin draped over him, to the sounds of rapturous cheering and celebrating by the surrounding crowd.
 He will then go to join the Maza, who will shave his head completely.
 Later, there is a big dance celebration which goes on until the early hours: and celebrations continue for several days following the ceremony.

-At the dance, the man will have the opportunity to meet a potential wife, although the the first marriage (a Hamer man may have up to four wives) is decided by the parents.
+At the dance, the man will have the opportunity to meet a potential wife, although the first marriage (a Hamer man may have up to four wives) is decided by the parents.
 Once a marriage is arranged, the man’s family must pay a dowry to the woman’s family of 30 goats and 20 cattle.
-The man will also be allowed to own cattle once he has passed the ceremony, a crucial part of the life of this pastoralist community.
+The man will also be allowed to own cattle once he has passed the ceremony, a crucial part of the life in this pastoralist community.

 The Omo Valley is one of the most culturally diverse and fascinating destinations on the planet.
 This premium itinerary takes you deep into the Omo Valley, exploring the length and breadth of the region with overnights at camps offering exclusive…